No-arbitrage of second kind in countable markets with proportional transaction costs: Elementary properties of and

-We start with two easy abstract Lemmas which emphasizes the role plaid by the fact that the sets $K_t(\omega)$ are normal cones with dual cones $K'_t(\omega)$ having non-empty interior, under \textbf{EF}.

-\vs2 The purpose of the first result is also to have an explicit expression of the constant $k,$ used to establish measurability properties of the random cones $K_t$ and $K'_t.$ \begin{Lemma} Let $C$ be a cone in the Banach space $E$ and suppose that the dual cone $C'$ has an interior point $f_0.$ Then $C$ is a normal cone and one can choose $k=4 ||f_0||_{E'}/d_{E'}(f_0,\partial C')$ in \reff{eq: normal cone}. \end{Lemma} \proof Let $d=d_{E'}(f_0,\partial C')$ and let $\bar B(a,r)$ denote the closed ball in $E'$ of radius $r >0$ centered at $a.$ For $x \in E,$ we define
+The purpose of the first two results is to obtain that $K_t$ is normal (a.s.) under \textbff{EF} and an explicit expression of the constant $k$, used to establish measurability properties of the random cones $K_t$ and $K^*_t$ and to establish bounds on order intervals defined by $K_t$. \begin{Lemma} Let $C$ be a cone in the Banach space $E$, and suppose that the dual cone